How New York Courts Handle Requests for Relocation

 If the move is not deemed to be in the child’s best interest, the other parent may be named the primary custodian in order to allow the child to maintain the life they’ve built at home.

-Whether you’re defending your right to relocate with your child or fighting against your spouse’s plans to move your child away, Empire Law can help.
+Whether you’re defending your right to relocate with your child or fighting against your spouse’s plans to move your child away, The Franklin Law Firm can help.
 Contact us today to discuss your case.

 Categories: